Skip to main content

 The initial hormonal shifts of aging can be subtle and vary between individuals.
 For many, a decline in DHEA, often called the “mother of all hormones,” is one of the earliest markers of endocrine aging.
 This is often followed by a gradual decrease in growth hormone.

-In women, the fluctuations and eventual decline of estrogen and during and menopause are significant and well-known transitions.
+In women, the fluctuations and eventual decline of estrogen and progesterone during perimenopause and menopause are significant and well-known transitions.
 In men, a slow but steady decline in testosterone, often referred to as andropause, begins in their 30s and continues throughout life.

 These early changes can manifest in various ways: